Making the Case for The Bikepacking Journal

 We want to build a better BIKEPACKING.com by adding new features and functions, create in-depth and meaningful content every day, offer a larger and more diverse group of guest contributors higher rates for their work, and continue inspiring and connecting readers from all walks of life and all levels of experience.

-Issue 03 of The Bikepacking Journal hits mailboxes in November, and there’s still time for you to get signed up for our Bikepacking Collective to secure your copy of issues 03 and 04.
+Issue 04 of The Bikepacking Journal hits mailboxes in May, and there’s still time for you to get signed up for our Bikepacking Collective to secure your copy of issues 04 and 05 this year.
 Every single subscriber makes a difference.
 To the folks who have taken the leap, on behalf of our entire editorial team, thanks so much for your support.
 And to those of you who are ready to join, welcome!

 Editor-in-Chief of The Bikepacking Journal